 The intervention of regional powers in Yemen’s conflict, including Iran and Gulf states led by Saudi Arabia, threatens to draw the country into the broader Sunni-Shia divide.
 Numerous Iranian weapons shipments to Houthi rebels have been intercepted in the Gulf of Aden by a Saudi naval blockade in place since April 2015.
 In response, Iran has dispatched its own naval convoy, which further risks military escalation between the two countries.

 Meanwhile, the conflict continues to take a heavy toll on Yemeni civilians, making Yemen the world’s worst humanitarian crisis.
-The UN estimates that the civilian casualty toll has exceeded 15,000 killed or injured.
-Twenty-two million Yemenis remain in need of assistance, eight million are at risk of famine, and a cholera outbreak has affected over one million people.
+The UN estimates that 60 percent of the estimated 377,000 deaths in Yemen since 2015 are the result of indirect causes like food insecurity and lack of accessible health services.
+Nearly 74 percent, or twenty-five million Yemenis, remain in need of assistance.
+Five million are at risk of famine, and a cholera outbreak has affected over one million people.
 All sides of the conflict are reported to have violated human rights and international humanitarian law.

 An economic crisis continues to compound the ongoing humanitarian crisis in Yemen.
 In late 2019, the conflict led to the splintering of the economy into two broad economic zones under territories controlled by the Houthis and the Saudi-backed government.
 In the fall of 2021, the sharp depreciation of Yemen’s currency, particularly in government-controlled areas, significantly reduced people’s purchasing power and pushed many basic necessities even further out of reach, leading to widespread protests across cities in southern Yemen.
 Security forces forcefully responded to the protests.